SUBSCRIBE TO OUR FREE NEWSLETTER

 Communities on the frontlines of climate change have long warned that resultant floods, droughts, and mega-storms are already bringing death, displacement, and food insecurity to people across the globe, particularly those who are poor, Indigenous, or living in the global south.

-1. An Arctic heat wave at the end of December caused temperatures in the North Pole to spike 60 degrees Fahrenheit above the norm for the season, soaring past the freezing point and making the region hotter than cities across the United States and Europe.
+1. An Arctic heat wave at the end of December caused temperatures at the North Pole to spike 60 degrees Fahrenheit above the norm for the season, soaring past the freezing point and making the region hotter than cities across the United States and Europe.

 5. Due to a prolonged and ongoing drought in Ethiopia, more than 10 million people are in need of emergency food aid.